Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 Whether you choose private or public education, make sure that your child feels safe, supported, and engaged.

-Moonpreneur understands the needs and demands this rapidly changing technological world is bringing with it for our kids.
-Thus we are on a mission to educate and ignite the flames of entrepreneurship through our holistically created online STEM programs, which will help kids master the futuristic sciences such as Robotics, Game Development, App Development, Advanced Math, and much more!!
+Moonpreneur is on a mission to educate and ignite the flames of entrepreneurship through our holistically created online STEM programs, which will help kids master the futuristic sciences such as Robotics, Game Development, App Development, Advanced Math, Math-Quiz to test your kids knowledge and much more!!

-Register for a free 60-minute Robotics Workshop today!
+Register for a free 60-minute robotics and Coding workshop today!

 Moonpreneur